sampson-chen/sack/README.md

 Additional features / functionalities to be implemented:

-- Implement support for other editors (emacs, sublimeText etc)
+- Implement support for other editors (sublimeText etc)
 - Implement high-light for vim for the searchword when following a shortcut
 - Functionality for deleting a profile
-- Functionality for searching for multiple directories
 - Check that the user has ~/bin in their path
 - Add a check in `install_sack.sh` to also install ack if it's not already on the system.
 - Finish implementation for a decrement count for the beginner msg so it displays a certain number of times at the start